hanxiao/benchmark/README.md

 # Benchmarking GNES on Network Latency

-This repository tracks the network latency of different GNES versions.
-It gets updated when the [GNES master](https://github.com/gnes-ai/gnes) is updated or a new [GNES version is released](https://github.com/gnes-ai/gnes/releases).
+This repository tracks the network latency over different GNES versions.
+As a part of CICD pipeline, this repo gets automatically updated when the [GNES master](https://github.com/gnes-ai/gnes) is updated or a new [GNES version is released](https://github.com/gnes-ai/gnes/releases).

 Please don't change the content of this file manually, as it will be overwritten during the update anyway.

+## Experimental Setup

+In this benchmark, we setup multiple workflows to represent typical pipelines in the everyday usage of GNES.
+We then do a "load testing" to determine the system's behavior under normal/peak conditions.

+All experiments use `gnes/gnes:{version}-alpine` as the base image.
+All microservices are simplified using `BaseRouter` and `BlockRouter`.

 ## Run Test